 Community consultation and feedback process

-The Town is in the process of the next multi-year accessibility plan, we are aiming to consult broadly regarding this plan contact Service Georgina by email or by phone at 905-476-4301, ext.
+The Town developed its next multi-year accessibility plan following broad consultation with the community.
+For more information, contact Service Georgina by email or by phone at 905-476-4301, ext.
 3001.

 2024 approved capital budget and 2024 to 2027 capital forecast